Carlos0smar/Data-Structures/README.md

 ### Quick Sort

-This algorithm is a divide and conquer algorithm that was invented by Tony Hoare in 1959.
-It is a comparison-based algorithm that divides the input array into two halves, calls itself for the two halves, and then merges the two sorted halves.
+This algorithm is a divide and conquer algorithm.
+The target of partitions is to place the pivot (any element can be chosen to be a pivot) at its correct position in the sorted array and put all smaller elements to the left of the pivot, and all greater elements to the right of the pivot.

 - Link: https://github.com/Carlos0smar/Data-Structures/tree/main/src/main/java/cova/datastructures/quicksort
 - Route: Data-Structures/tree/main/src/main/java/cova/datastructures/quicksort